emmazart/team-profile-generator/README.md

 The user-generated index.html file will be written to ./dist/index.html.

 To invoke the application, navigate to the root in your command line and run node index.js.
+This application utilizes Bootstrap styling via the cdn link in index.html.

 ### Installation & Testing
 To utilize this application, clone the repository to your local machine & run the command npm install in your command line interface to install the necessary dependencies.